sahilrajput03/learn-express/learn-node/README.md

 | IPC Support  | Optional         | Default           | Built-in               |
 | Performance  | Higher overhead  | Moderate overhead | Lower overhead         |
 | Use Cases    | Shell commands   | Node.js scripts   | CPU-bound tasks        |

+# In nodejs, when we fork child process and consider we get run time error in parent process --- would the child processes be exited as well?
+(ChatGPT)

+By default:

+- Child processes do not exit automatically when the parent process crashes or encounters a runtime error.
+- You need to explicitly manage the lifecycle of child processes to ensure they are terminated when appropriate.
+This can be done using signals, .kill(), or other cleanup mechanisms in the parent process.